NavaMath/dot_files/README.md

 # dot_files
-My Personal Dot Files for Archcraft on Hyprland
+# My Personal Dot Files for Archcraft on Hyprland
+# Some considerations are: STUFF